Tatars in Lithuania

 Tatar population in Lithuania (Lietuvos totoriai) is an ethnic group living in the Republic of Lithuania historical lands of Lithuania.
-It is also considered one of the oldest ethnic minorities in Lithuania.
+The Tatars are considered one of the oldest ethnic minorities in Lithuania.

 Origin

 Lithuanian Tatars are descendants of various Turkic tribes.
 Their ancestors were emigrants from the Golden Horde and the Great Horde (the lower Volga region), as well as the Crimean Khanate.
 Tatars belonged to different ethnic groups and spoke the Kipchak languages.
-The Tatar population in Lithuania lives surrounded by other nations and religions, and lost their native language in the 16th century.
+The Tatar population in Lithuania lives surrounded by other nations and religions.
+They lost their native language in the 16th century, but continued to use Arabic script for religious texts.
 However, Tatars have preserved their ethnic culture, national and religious identity.
 The majority of Lithuanian Tatars are Sunni Muslims.
 The Muslim Spiritual Center of Lithuania, or the Muftiate, was re-established in 1998.
 Lithuanian Tatar mosques operate in Nemėžis, the village of Keturiasdešimt Totorių, Raižiai and Kaunas.
 There were six mosques in Lithuania before the war.
 Two of them have been destroyed.
 The mosque in Vinkšnupiai, in Vilkaviškis county, was destroyed during the Second World War, while the Lukiškės mosque in Vilnius was destroyed in the Soviet era.
 It is believed that there were about 60 Lithuanian Tatar mosques or houses of worship at various times in the Grand Duchy of Lithuania.